Using the power of habits to improve fussy eating

 3. Rinse repeat – The psych also tells us that things we don’t necessarily enjoy become things we do enjoy over time.

-When this is in the food sphere there is loads of research to support this.
+When this is in the food sphere there is substantial research to support this.
 Have you ever heard you need to taste a food 5, 10, 15 times (lots of numbers bandied around) to get to like a food?

 Well, it’s true.
-The more often we taste something the more we come to like it.
+The more often you taste something the more you come to like it.
 Think of foods or drinks (wine?) that you didn’t like at first but now do.

 Supporting a child so they can taste foods more than once is important to help them learn to like foods.